 As with any ratio, the debt-to-equity ratio offers more meaning and insight when compared to the same calculation for different historical financial periods.
 If a company’s ratio has risen dramatically over time, the company may have an aggressive growth strategy being funded by debt.

-This increasing leverage adds additional risk to the company, and increases expenses due to the higher interest costs from the increase in debt.
+This increasing leverage (using debt to finance growth) adds additional risk to the company and increases expenses due to the higher interest costs and debt.

 The debt-to-equity ratio also does not consider whether a large portion of the debt is due in the near term or the long term.
-If the company has a large chunk of debt due to be paid within the year, the ratio could appear to fluctuate drastically.
 For this reason, comparing the same ratio from several different time periods would give more meaningful insight and information.